-- Australian refineries typically meet around 65% of petrol demand in Australia and 45% of overall fuels demand. - In recent years, there have been large investments in maintenance cycles (called 'turnarounds') at Australian refineries, involving the shutdown of some production units for major upgrades and maintenance.
-Reduced refinery production and a greater reliance on imports is typical during turnarounds, which occur every 4-6 years. - •With a diverse source of supply from both domestic production and imports, the Australian downstream petroleum industry will continue to provide reliable supplies to consumers at competitive market prices.
+- Growth in imports reflects the gap between fuel demand and production from Australia's four oil refineries which must compete with imports from Asian refineries. - Australian refineries meet around 64% of petrol demand in Australia and 48% of overall fuels demand. - With a diverse source of supply from both domestic production and imports, the Australian downstream petroleum industry will continue to provide reliable supplies to consumers at competitive market prices.

-In 2016-17, Australia's domestic refineries supplied around 43 percent of total petroleum products required by Australia's major industries and the fuel distribution network of around 7,000 service stations.
+In 2018-19, Australia's domestic refineries supplied around 48 percent of total petroleum products required by Australia's major industries and the fuel distribution network of around 7100 service stations.
 The reliability of the fuel supply chain is robust given the unique logistic and geographic challenges in Australia.